dvaganov/gplot/README.md

 # gplot
-Plotting program (kind of) based on gtk and cairo for myself.
+Plotting program (kind of) based on gtk and cairo for testing.